-The Sears & Roebuck Mail Order Catalog was nearly omnipresent in early twentieth century American life.
-By 1908, one fifth of Americans were subscribers.
+The Sears & Roebuck Mail Order Catalog was nearly omnipresent in early 20th century American life.
+By 1908, one-fifth of Americans were subscribers.
 Anyone anywhere in the country could order a copy for free, look through it, and then have anything their heart desired delivered directly to their doorstep.
 At its peak, the Sears catalog offered over 100,000 items on 1,400 pages.
 It weighed four pounds.

 Mailed to Order

 Sears was not the first company to offer kit homes or a mail-order catalog, but it came to dominate the mail-order market in part because its founder, Richard Sears, was that kind of expert that so many people would claim to be over the course of the 20th century but very few actually were: he was a marketing genius.
 For example, according to lore, he intentionally made the Sears Roebuck catalog a little shorter and narrower than the Montgomery Ward one on the theory that it would naturally get stacked on top.

 By 1907, Sears and Roebuck were selling the then equivalent of $1.3 billion of merchandise to American families every year.
 And it’s around this time that Richard Sears saw a way to sell even more.

 Most American families at the time were still living in multi-generational housing.
 The reigning paradigm of the middle class was the Victorian home with all of these different little rooms for different family members.
 Sears looked at this idyllic scene of families living in harmony and saw … a wasted opportunity.
 Why should newlyweds move into old homes filled with old things when they could move into new homes and fill them with new things from Sears‽

 The resulting Sears Modern Home Program was a hit, particularly after the end of World War I, the influx of returning veterans triggered a need for more housing.
 Sears prefabricated almost all of these homes in giant mills situated across the country.